 Because the legal cannabis industry is so new in many states, there’s a lot of misinformation out there.
 Unfortunately, this also leads to scam artists who prey on business owners and entrepreneurs who don’t understand the laws.
-I was recently contacted by one such individual claiming to run a payment processing business that he claimed is the only FDIC-insured merchant payment processor that serves the cannabis industry.
+One such individual recently contact me claiming to run a payment processing business.
+He claimed he runs the only FDIC-insured merchant payment processor that serves the cannabis industry.
 When I advised him this is impossible, he responded negatively, threatening and harassing me.
 A simple Google search revealed that he was previously accused of scamming small business owners by posing as a fake fire inspector.

 Be aware as a cannabis business owner that while your state may allow medical or recreational businesses, the FDIC will not insure a payment processor or financial institution working with a cannabis business until it’s federally decriminalized.
 There’s no gray area in the cannabis industry – it’s still 100% illegal federally, and due diligence is necessary before giving money to anyone claiming otherwise.

-Payment processors operating in the cannabis industry are known as “high risk” processors, and are not federally insured.
+Payment processors operating in the cannabis industry are known as “high risk” processors.
+They are not federally insured.
 This makes them as high risk to do business with as the cannabis industry itself.
 Be very careful before getting involved with a non-FDIC insured company.
 As a general rule, many cannabis industry experts warn to avoid merchant processors altogether to avoid violating anti-money-laundering laws.